 1. First-party Data Is The Secret Ingredient For Customer Loyalty

-While data is central to perfecting the customer experience, customers have increasingly become fearful of the risks involved in third-party data collection.
+While data is central to perfecting the customer experience, consumers have increasingly become fearful of the risks involved in third-party data collection.

-In 2019, the U.S. Federal Trade Commission (FTC) fined Facebook US $5 billion and Google US $170 million for data privacy violations.
-International laws similar to the GDPR and the CCPA are being drafted across India, Indonesia and Thailand for data collection to be subject to customer consent.
+In 2019, the U.S. Federal Trade Commission (FTC) fined Facebook USD $5 billion and Google USD $170 million for data privacy violations.
+International laws similar to the GDPR and the CCPA are being drafted across India, Indonesia, and Thailand that will make data collection subject to customer consent.

 In January 2020, Google announced that it would phase out third-party tracking cookies over the next few years.
 Earlier still, Apple launched its third-party cookie-blocking Intelligent Tracking Prevention (ITP) in 2017.
 Today, Apple’s first-party cookie framework across Safari and iOS devices includes enhanced measures like SKAdNetwork for app installs and Mail Privacy Protection for email.

-This changing landscape ultimately changes the customer experience as well.
-Moving forward, Adams sees that brands will adopt the following practices:
+This changing landscape ultimately impacts the customer experience.
+Moving forward, Adams believes brands will adopt the following practices:

-- Use platform-like ecosystems to cultivate direct relationships with their customers to give them the best experience possible,
+- Use platform-like ecosystems to cultivate direct relationships with customers to give them the best experience possible.

-- Have websites and apps use log-in and self-identification features for customers to have authenticated experiences,
+- Have websites and apps use log-in and self-identification features so customers can have authenticated experiences.

 - Approach reporting and targeting at a cohort level and not at an individual level.

-The first-party data framework champions personalisation grounded in respect by way of transparency, consent and control.
-Brands must demonstrate to consumers the value and richness of experience they can get when they provide their data for personalisation.
+The first-party data framework champions personalisation grounded in respect through transparency, consent, and control.
+Brands must demonstrate to consumers the value and richness of experience they can have when they provide their data for personalisation.

-Another vital building block for a company data strategy is one that prioritises policy compliance for the first-party data model.
+Another vital building block for a company data strategy prioritises policy compliance for the first-party data model.

-Experts advocate a strategy founded on clear-cut insight requirements, efficient data management routines and comprehensive team enablement.
-There is a need for marketing and sales data processes to align with those of IT, operations and so forth.
+Experts advocate a strategy founded on clear-cut insight requirements, efficient data management routines, and comprehensive team enablement.
+Marketing and sales data processes must align with those of IT, operations, and so forth.

 Data strategy implementation can be broken down as follows:

-Setting these things in motion, allows businesses and brands to create a first-party data strategy that cultivates data quality, simplifies policy compliance and elicits trust and loyalty in one’s clients.
+Setting these items in motion allows businesses and brands to create a first-party data strategy that cultivates data quality, simplifies policy compliance, and elicits trust and loyalty in one’s clients.

 The current challenge of creating a first-party data strategy is gaining a single source of truth across multiple touchpoints and devices across every stage of the customer journey.
-Without a central source unifying your data, marketers grow frustrated by incomplete data, disparate systems and limited access to important customer insights.
-A single view for first-party data, by way of a unified customer profile within a customer data platform (CDP), can not only help reduce wasteful ad spend and boost profits by supporting smarter business planning; it can also help increase engagement and customer loyalty by providing personalised experiences.
+Without a central source unifying their data, marketers grow frustrated with incomplete data, disparate systems, and limited access to important customer insights.
+A single view for first-party data via a unified customer profile produced by a CDP can help reduce wasteful ad spend and boost profits by supporting smarter business planning, as well as increase engagement and customer loyalty by providing personalised experiences.

-Learn more about how to build a winning first-party data strategy by watching our recent webinar: The APAC Marketer’s Roadmap to Success in the Cookieless Future.
+Learn more about how to build a winning first-party data strategy by watching our webinar, The APAC Marketer’s Roadmap to Success in the Cookieless Future.